 “I wanted to let you know how the day went,” the note read.
 “Some students were talkative and did not want to get to work at first, but eventually settled in.
 Almost all of them have finished and placed the assignment in your tray.”
-That sounded pretty good coming from a sub, but what came next was the real surprise.
+That was better than what I had expected, coming from a sub.
+What came next was the real surprise.

 Behind The Scenes

-I have seen beloved students escorted out in handcuffs for making a dumb mistake; I have sat in far too many meetings to learn that a student was suffering in a broken home, abused or abandoned or without food.
+How many educators have witnessed a beloved student escorted out in handcuffs for making a dumb mistake, or discovered that a student was suffering in a broken home, abused or abandoned or without food?

 Let’s honor the teachers that work hard everyday to help kids get ahead.
-Teaching may be tough, but so are they.
+Teaching is tough, but they’re even tougher.